-- Candidates must be 18 years old by 1st May 2022 - Candidates must be available to work between 8.00am and midnight, seven days a week - Candidates must be willing to patrol alone, including lone patrol during the hours of darkness - Sufficient fitness to patrol the streets on foot or bicycle for long periods of time and in all weather conditions - To be educated to Level 2 English (GCSE Grade 9-4) (A-C) or equivalent, or to be able to demonstrate the use of English Language to that standard - To be educated to Level 2 Maths (GCSE Grade 9-4) (A-C) or equivalent qualification
+- Candidates must be 18 years old by the first day of the course which is 15th May 2023. - Candidates must be available to work between 8.00am and midnight, seven days a week - Candidates must be willing to patrol alone, including lone patrol during the hours of darkness - Sufficient fitness to patrol the streets on foot or bicycle for long periods of time and in all weather conditions - To be educated to Level 2 English (GCSE Grade 9-4) (A-C) or equivalent, or to be able to demonstrate the use of English Language to that standard - To be educated to Level 2 Maths (GCSE Grade 9-4) (A-C) or equivalent qualification.